 Provide enclosures which conform to the requirements of the NEMA type specified in the schedule or panel drawing.

-No panels to be placed in Class 1/ Division 1 hazardous locations.

 Panels to be NEMA 12 type for electrical rooms, NEMA 4/4X for damp areas or process areas.

 Outdoor panels to be stainless steel NEMA 4X.